 Little difference can be observed in the targeting strategies of the ADF and ISCAP, though, similarly to Islamic State in Somalia, it is difficult to draw conclusions on ISCAP due to a limited number of attacks claimed.
 One observation is apparent from the Figure 3, which confirms the findings above (since 2010) - the ADF targeted civilians more than combatants.
 Interestingly, however, the alleged connection to the Islamic State correlated with a fairly counterintuitive phenomenon: in the period from 2010 to 2016, 83.2 per cent of ADF victims were civilians while since 2016 to 2020 it was 'only' 71.8 per cent.
-Qualitatively, Islamic State media portray ISCAP's attacks against civilians in the anti-Christian prism, but that hardly testifies of an operational difference with the ADF beyond portrayal in a country of large Christian majority.
-The conclusion here appears to be that there is pronounced lack of data on ISCAP's targeting strategies to assert any conclusions on the ADF-ISCAP relationship, but for the broader picture, it
+Qualitatively, Islamic State media portray ISCAP's attacks against civilians in the anti-Christian prism, but that hardly shows an operational difference from the ADF, whose civilian victims are also largely Christian.
+The conclusion here appears to be that there is pronounced lack of data on ISCAP's targeting strategies to assert any conclusions on the ADF-ISCAP relationship, but for the broader picture, it is significant that the reported